 Online training, and other resources for learners can be found at www.scouts.org.uk/learnersresources

 Courses coming soon

-Our next Skills for Nights Away course takes place on 15-16 June 2019 at Botany Bay.
+Our next Skills for Nights Away course is being planned for the summer term.
 This weekend aims to enable adults to acquire the appropriate skills to plan and run successful residential experiences for the young people in their section, and covers modules 18 and 38.

 Following this, the next leadership module coures will be in the autumn.